2023 Grantees

 Burden of Atopic Disorders in American Indian/Native Alaskan Populations of San Diego County

-Kamran Imam, MD, will embark on a retrospective study to determine the prevalence of atopic diseases among American Indian/Native Alaskans (AI/NA) in the local urban indigenous population of San Diego.
-Since most prior studies have focused on health care disparities between ethnic minorities and the general population, this project will generate much needed data on allergic diseases in the AI/NA population.
+Kamran Imam, MD, is embarking on a retrospective study to determine the prevalence of atopic diseases among American Indian/Native Alaskans (AI/NA) in the local urban indigenous population of San Diego.
+Since most prior studies have focused on health care disparities between ethnic minorities and the general population, this project generates much needed data on allergic diseases in the AI/NA population.

 Matthew R. McCulloch, MD